Holly Sonders Shows Off Ample Cleavage & Endless Legs In Forest Green Bustier: ‘Backyard Lounging In Lace’

 Holly Sonders stunned in a snap that she recently posted to Instagram.
 She flaunted her insane figure, much to the delight of her 518,000 followers.
 The model proved that underwear is just as glamorous in your garden as anywhere else.

-The former Golf channel host took to social media on Monday to upload a new photo to her feed.
+The former Golf Channel host took to social media on Monday to upload a new photo to her feed.
 She promoted her site and captioned her latest image.
-She stated that she was lounging in lace in a backyard, and added a flame emoji.
+She stated that she was lounging in lace in a backyard and added a flame emoji.

 The influencer wore a skintight bustier that clung to her curves.
 The forest green color complemented her bronzed skin and matched her surroundings.
-The lingerie appeared just a tad too small for her voluptuous figure because her ample bust seemed to peal out the sides of the garment.
+The lingerie appeared just a tad too small for her voluptuous figure because her ample bust seemed to push out the sides of the garment.
 However, her fans loved that she showcased a sliver of sideboob in addition to her bountiful cleavage.
 Holly paired the corset with its matching bottoms.

 Holly’s endless legs took center stage in the snap.
 She showed off their length while wearing a pair of animal-print stilettos.
 The Inquisitr reported that Holly recently revealed a personal fact when a fan asked her about her inseam length.